 Permitting an amendment and denying a continuance is within the sound discretion of the trial court.

-Defendant appealed from an order of the Circuit Court of Clay County (Missouri) which entered judgment in favor of plaintiff in an action alleging defendant's negligence in injury arising from farm equipment.
-Plaintiff, an injured farm worker, filed a complaint against defendant corn picker operator for damages for personal injuries inflicted by the corn picker.
-The trial court permitted an amendment to plaintiff's petition to allege, as negligence, defendant's failure to warn of the danger of walking in close proximity to the picker and its moving parts; the court denied defendant's request for a continuance to allow preparation time for refutation of the allegation.
-The jury returned a verdict for plaintiff.
-Defendant knew, before the trial began, that plaintiff intended to offer his negligence theory.
+Ronald C. Lynch, an injured farm worker, filed a complaint against Fred Rosenthal. corn picker operator, for damages for personal injuries inflicted by Rosenthal.
+The trial court permitted an amendment to Lynch’s petition to allege, as negligence Rosenthal’s failure to warn of the danger of walking in close proximity to the picker and its moving parts; the court denied Rosenthal’s request for a continuance to allow preparation time for refutation of the allegation.
+The jury returned a verdict for Lynch.
+Rosenthal appealed.

-Judgment finding defendant liable for plaintiff's injuries upheld because no in loco parentis relationship existed between plaintiff and defendant where defendant did not hold plaintiff out as his son and defendant refused to pay plaintiff's medical expenses.
-Plaintiff was not a bare licensee, he was an invitee.
-Defendant was required to exercise ordinary care toward plaintiff to avoid injuring him.
-The plaintiff's contributory negligence was for the jury to determine.
+The court held that permitting the amendment and denying a continuance was within the sound discretion of the trial court and that discretion was not abused in this case.
+The court also found that no in loco parentis relationship existed because Rosenthal did not hold Lynch out as his son and Rosenthal refused to pay Lynch’s medical expense.
+Lynch was not a bare licensee, he was an invitee.
+Rosenthal was required to exercise ordinary care toward Lynch to avoid injuring him.
+Lynch’s contributory negligence was for the jury to determine.